Centers of Gravity Calculator

 End point (P3)

-Just a specific point on the curve
+Some point on the curve

 Animation of Bezier curve construction